huangyangyu/SeqFace/README.md

   Testing Feature

-  You can also use the computed testing feature instead of the testing dataset to evaluate result.
+  You can also use the precomputed feature instead of the testing dataset to evaluate our method.

   **`LFW`**: [@BaiduDrive](https://pan.baidu.com/s/1Lwgd4mu2tvYljA8uTwGjjQ), [@GoogleDrive](https://drive.google.com/file/d/10WtXWrg72McupG0HUts9bF91hSj4mzz8/view)